 We strive to educate Texans about water risks in order to prevent drowning deaths.

-The Texas Drowning Prevention Alliance was started in September 2011 by a small group of advocates, all of which possessed a passion for devising ways to assist in the prevention of drowning across the state.
+The Texas Drowning Prevention Alliance was started in September 2011 by a small group of advocates, all of whom had a passion for devising ways to assist in the prevention of drowning across the state.
 The overall goal was to repeat the initial pattern of local organizational development throughout Texas.
 The TXDPA was patterned after successful drowning prevention coalitions in states like Florida, Arizona, and Long Island, New York, the Texas Drowning Prevention Alliance initially organized a diversified sphere of partners in the Dallas-Fort Worth metroplex, with the overall goal of repeating the initial pattern of local organizational development throughout Texas.
-By March, 2012 the Alliance had developed a unified water safety message so that Alliance partners could each disseminate that message to the communities in which they are involved.
+By March 2012, the Alliance had developed a unified water safety message so that Alliance partners could each disseminate that message to the communities in which they are involved.